By Nicole Chung and David Gomes

 Recalling what it was like when they first came to Canada, Vergine explains, “I was scared.
-I felt a huge weight of responsibility on my shoulders to care for my children because my mom or my sister were not here to help me.”
+I felt a huge weight of responsibility on my shoulders to care for my children because my mom or my sister was not here to help me.”

 Vergine worked hard to overcome the language barriers she faced since arriving here in the Great White North.
-She not only wanted to keep in touch with her family’s roots by preserving their native languages within their family, but she also needed to learn English in order to get better integrated in Canada.
+She not only wanted to keep in touch with her family’s roots by preserving their native languages within their family, but she also needed to learn English in order to get better integrated into Canada.
 In the beginning, a lot of her time was spent caring for her children so it was difficult to find time for herself, to learn English.

-When her family arrived in Canada, Vergine was at Canadian Language Benchmark Level 4, but since attending the LINC classes at the Mennonite New Life Centre of Toronto, she says things have improved and is now able to set some goals for herself.
+When her family arrived in Canada, Vergine was at Canadian Language Benchmark Level 4, but since attending the LINC classes at the Mennonite New Life Centre of Toronto, she says things have improved , and is now able to set some goals for herself.

 Back home in Armenia, Vergine was an engineer but did not like it very much.
 Now she is pursuing her passions in crafting jewelry and caring for others.

 “I participate in markets and I teach kids.
 I also work as a private caregiver in a nursing home.
 I work Saturdays at an Armenian Saturday school where I teach kids arts and crafts.
-I want to open an online store for my jewelry, but it takes a lot of time – I have to put new items up for sale all the time, check new messages and answer questions.
+I want to open an online store for my jewelry, but it takes a lot of time – I have to put new items up for sale all the time, check new messages, and answer questions.
 I need better English skills to do it quickly.”

 Vergine’s passion for art evolved from being bored, sitting at home in Armenia.
 “I didn’t want to sit at home and just do housework.
-I wanted to do something for me, something that brings me joy and I started bit by bit.
+I wanted to do something for myself, something that brings me joy and I started bit by bit.
 I worked on it at night.”

-Since then, she has spent a lot of time honing her jewellery-making skills.
+Since then, she has spent a lot of time honing her jewelry-making skills.
 She admits she hasn’t had any formal education in art, but she has spent about 6 years working on her craft – researching and trying different materials.

 “I am very interested in it, I want to learn more, I want to try more, I want to show my work, and I want to teach others.
-Right now, I love working with clay but I dream of learning how to paint in watercolours.
+Right now, I love working with clay but I dream of learning how to paint in watercolors.
 I’d like the chance to study art someday.”